-As above, the Dialectic is concerned to undermine three distinct branches of special metaphysics in the philosophical tradition: Rational Psychology, Rational Cosmology and Rational Theology.
+The Dialectic is concerned to undermine three distinct branches of special metaphysics in the philosophical tradition: Rational Psychology, Rational Cosmology and Rational Theology.
 Each of these disciplines seeks to acquire knowledge of a particular metaphysical “object” — the “soul,” the “world,” and “God,” respectively.
 This being stated, the Dialectic proceeds systematically to undermine the arguments specific to each of these disciplines—arguments about, for example, the nature of the soul and the world, and the existence of God.
-Even so, there are a number of problems shared by all the disciplines of special metaphysics, despite the difference in their objects.
-In its most general terms, the central problem with each of these attempts has to do with the fact that the alleged “objects” under consideration are in each instance “transcendent.”
-Although we think the soul, the world, and God (necessarily) as objects, these ideas actually lack objective reality (there is no object that corresponds to each of these ideas that is or could be given to us in any intuition).
+Despite the difference in their objects, however, there are a number of problems shared by all the disciplines of special metaphysics.
+In its most general terms, the central problem with each of these attempts has to do with the fact that the alleged “objects” under consideration are “transcendent.”
+Although we think the soul, the world, and God (necessarily) as objects, these ideas actually lack objective reality (there is no object corresponding to the ideas that is or could be given to us in any intuition).
 It is thus not uncommon to find Kant referring to these alleged metaphysical entities as “mere thought entities,” “fictions of the brain,” or “pseudo objects.”
 Although the Dialectic does not presume to prove that such objects do not or could not exist, Kant is committed by the strictures of his own transcendental epistemology to the claim that the ideas of reason do not provide us with concepts of “knowable” objects.
 For this reason alone, the efforts of the metaphysicians are presumptuous, and at the very least, an epistemological modesty precludes the knowledge that is sought.

-There are two noteworthy themes implicit in Kant's criticism of metaphysics.
-First, Kant seems to offer an account and critique of the ideas of reason specific to each discipline.
-In relation to this, the theory of reason plays a role in Kant's efforts to argue against the “hypostatization” of each of the ideas.
-More specifically, Kant's criticism of the metaphysical disciplines centers on his efforts to show that the ideas of reason (the soul, the world and God), which are thought in accordance with the demand for the unconditioned, get erroneously “hypostatized” by reason, or thought as mind-independent “objects” about which we might seek knowledge.
+There are two noteworthy themes implicit in Kant’s criticism of metaphysics.
+First, Kant offers an account and critique of the ideas of reason specific to each discipline.
+In relation to this, the general theory of reason plays a role in Kant’s efforts to argue against the “hypostatization” of each of the ideas.
+More specifically, Kant’s criticism of the metaphysical disciplines centers on his efforts to show that the ideas of reason (the soul, the world and God), which are thought in accordance with the demand for an unconditioned that could unify the relevant domain of conditions, get erroneously “hypostatized” by reason, or thought as mind-independent “objects” about which we might seek knowledge.
 In the same way, that is, that the prescription to seek the unconditioned appears to reason as an objective principle, so too, the subjective ideas appear to reason as objects existing in a mind-independent way.
-Kant's aim is to secure the subjective status of the ideas while diffusing the metaphysics that attends to them.
+Kant’s aim is to secure the subjective ideas while enforcing their subjective status, and thereby defusing the metaphysics that attends to them.

-Kant's criticisms of rational psychology draw on a number of distinct sources, one of which is the Kantian doctrine of apperception.
-Kant denies that the metaphysician is entitled to his substantive conclusions on the grounds that the activity of self-consciousness (transcendental apperception, often formulated in terms of the necessary possibility of attaching the “I think” to all my representations (B132)) does not yield any object for thought.
+Kant’s criticisms of rational psychology draw on a number of distinct sources, one of which is the Kantian doctrine of apperception, or transcendental self-consciousness (often formulated in terms of the necessary possibility of attaching the “I think” to all my representations (B132).
+Kant denies that the metaphysician is entitled to his substantive conclusions on the grounds that the activity of self-consciousness does not yield any object for thought.
 Nevertheless, reason is guided by its projecting and objectifying propensities.
 In accordance with these, self-consciousness is “hypostatized,” or objectified.
 Here again, Kant claims that a “natural illusion” compels us to take the apperceived unity of consciousness as an intuition of an object (A402).
-The ineliminably subjective nature of self-consciousness, and the elusiveness of the “I” in the context of that activity, are thus the well known bases for Kant's response to rational psychology, and the doctrine of apperception plays an important role in Kant's rejection.
+The ineliminably subjective nature of self-consciousness, and the elusiveness of the “I” in the context of that activity, are thus the well known bases for Kant’s response to rational psychology, and the doctrine of apperception plays an important role in Kant’s rejection.
 For in each case, Kant thinks that a feature of self-consciousness (the essentially subjectival, unitary and identical nature of the “I” of apperception) gets transmuted into a metaphysics of a self (as an object) that is ostensibly “known” through reason alone to be substantial, simple, identical, etc. This slide from the “I” of apperception to the constitution of an object (the soul) has received considerable attention in the secondary literature, and has fueled a great deal of attention to the Kantian theory of mind and mental activity.